Alphamelvin/Drivers_of_Term_Deposit_Subscription/README.md

 **# Drivers_of_Term_Deposit_Subscription**

 **Dataset Description:**
 This is a dashboard analysis identifying key factors influencing term deposit subscriptions using Power BI.
-This dataset originates from direct marketing campaigns conducted by a Portuguese banking institution.
+This dataset originates from direct marketing campaigns conducted by a Portuguese banking institution (as found in https://www.kaggle.com/datasets/henriqueyamahata/bank-marketing).
 The campaigns primarily involved telephone outreach, often requiring multiple calls to the same client to determine whether they would subscribe ("yes") or decline ("no") a term deposit product.

 **Project Overview:**
 This dashboard explores the key factors influencing whether customers subscribe to term deposits at the Portuguese banking institution.
 It leverages demographic, behavioral, and campaign-related data to help decision-makers understand what drives successful marketing outcomes.
 By visualizing the data interactively, it enables business leaders to target the right segments more effectively and optimize their campaign strategies.